 Ingredients

 We need!
 Thinly sliced onions.
 Butter to cook them in.
-Cheddar and parm cheeses, mayo and sour cream for creaminess, crackers for topping.
+Cheddar cheese and grated parmesan cheese, mayo and sour cream for creaminess, crackers for topping.
+Salt and black pepper for flavor.
 Again, can't say enough how very simple this is.

 Ingredient Notes